The Student Conflict Resolution Center is available to assist you in resolving campus-based problems or concerns.

 Can you help me?

-What areas of concern can you help me with?
+What areas of concern can we address?

-• Graduate and professional student issues,
+- Graduate and professional student issues

-• Other campus-based problems or concerns.
+- Other campus-based problems or concerns

 What happens when I contact SCRC?

 The process starts with a confidential conversation about the issue.
 We'll want to know what has happened, what action you’ve taken thus far, and what outcome you are looking to achieve.
-We’ll brain-storm options with you and develop a personalized plan of action for going forward.
+We’ll brainstorm options with you and develop a personalized plan of action for going forward.

 Will you do anything without my permission?